-Leading Virtual and Disconnected Teams (LVDT) is an online programme supporting those leading large teams or departments in providing connected leadership in a disconnected world.
+Leading Virtual and Disconnected Teams (LVDT) is an online programme supporting those leading large teams or departments in providing connected leadership in a fragmented workplace.

 The impact of the Covid pandemic has added to the complexity of true leadership.
 Campus closures, social lockdown and enforced working from home has brought about disruption, displacement and disconnection: the disruption of work patterns and activities, the displacement of teams and departments, and the disconnection of colleague relationships.

 Leading Virtual and Disconnected Teams has been designed for those leading large teams or departments in higher education.
 The programme is ideal for colleagues who are a head of department, centre or service in either a professional or an academic role, or for those leading a large unit or cross-disciplinary/functional project team.

 The programme is also relevant for colleagues leading teaching or research teams as part of a wider academic role and those with thematic responsibilities.

 How is the programme delivered?

 Reexpressing purpose in a new and changing world.
 (2nd cohort module date 30 March 2022).

 The programme is also supported by a dedicated Advance HE Connect Group, to share resources and facilitate collaborative discussions amongst participants between the modules.
 To enhance the impact of the modules and increase the emphasis on discussion-based, discovery learning, some materials will also be provided in advance of the modules for review and reflection.

 What are the programme outcomes?

 Participants of Leading Virtual and Disconnected Teams will have had the opportunity to:

 - Engage with a balance of practical approaches and conceptual ideas in relation to virtual leadership

 - Reflect upon your identity and purpose as a leader and how you connect with both your teams and organisations in this fast-changing world

 • Explore the importance of congruence between values and actions for high impact leadership

 • Consider techniques for self-management and sustainable resilience

 - Discuss the challenges of influence and communication in a virtual world

 • Translate the core principles and practices of effective team leadership to more disconnected and disbursed work scenarios